phanquocky/raft-protocol/README.md

 This repository contains an implementation of the Raft consensus algorithm in Go.
 The project is structured to run multiple server instances that communicate with each other to maintain a consistent state.

+## Main Objectives
+This repository is a simple implementation of the Raft consensus algorithm.
+The main objectives are:
+- Implement the Raft consensus algorithm in Go.
+- Understand the core components of the Raft algorithm.
+- Build a distributed system that can maintain a consistent state across multiple servers.
+- Learn how to handle leader election, log replication, and commit operations in a distributed system.
+- Explore the challenges of building a distributed system and maintaining consistency across multiple servers.
+- Gain practical experience with the Raft consensus algorithm and its implementation.

 ## Getting Started

 ### Prerequisites